abaretta/nu.baretta.openweathermap/README.md

 Forecast data has been added to the app from the OpenWeatherMap 5-day view, refer to http://openweathermap.org/forecast5.
 During pairing you can choose the 3-hour interval you want to have weather data from.
 Interval 0 gives you data from the currently running 3-hour interval (should be close to the current weather), interval 8 gives data 24 hours ahead, etc.

-The OpenWeatherMap polling is based on the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.
+The OpenWeatherMap polling is inspired by the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.

 Please use the forum for questions and comments related to the app.